ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 ### Flexibility of FoM calculations
 The most flexible structure for calculating FoMs would allow each dataset to use a different FoM when using multiple datasets.
-However allowing this additional flexibility will require additional code and may make the common user case more complicated to select - is it an option that is likely to be used? *Discuss this at June 2018 developer meeting*
+However allowing this additional flexibility will require additional code and may make the common user case more complicated to select - is it an option that is likely to be used? *discuss this at June 2018 developer meeting*

 ### Analysis
 Minimizer (or MDMCControl) needs to output some metadata about MC e.g. ratio of accepted/rejected steps, correlation between parameters etc.

+### Configuration storing
+MDMCv0.1 stored the configuration from the previous 'good' parameter set (i.e. the last MC accepted parameter set), and the MD configuration is reverted back to this if the MC step is rejected.
+However based on the assumption that the system is kept in equilibrium by the small parameter changes, I'm not sure how necessary this is.
+Avoiding doing it would save a significant amount of memory for large systems, and might also be advantageous in terms of interacting with certain MD engines.

+However they may also be advantages to keeping the configuration.
+It would be best to support both and allow the user to choose (could also limit it based on simulation size). *discuss this at June 2018 developer meeting*

+### Attitude to scripts
+As the end goal is developing software with a GUI, how user friendly do scripted arguments need to be e.g. is it reasonable to expect the user to provide a predicate to a filter, or should there be simple options for common predicates?
+Does the ability to script for MDMC need to be suitable for inexpert users?